rushipaca/Ethical-Hacking-Portfolio/Portswigger Labs/README.md

 Cross-Site Request Forgery (CSRF) - Forcing users to perform unintended actions.

 File Upload Vulnerabilities - Bypassing validation to execute malicious files.

+Operating System (OS) Command Injection - Executing OS commands on the server that is running an application.